StevenVB12/stevenvb12.github.io/_posts/2023-03-30-PAN-genomics.md

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #3c763d; background-color: #dff0d8; border-color: #d6e9c6;">

-  Note: For bigger files, you could also use the script `seq-seq-pan_bedgraph_chrompos.py` provide [here](https://github.com/StevenVB12/Tutorial_pan_genomics/blob/main/seq-seq-pan_bedgraph_chrompos.py) which extracts the columns of the bedgrap file.
+  Note: For bigger files, you could also use the script `seq-seq-pan_bedgraph_chrompos.py` provided [here](https://github.com/StevenVB12/Tutorial_pan_genomics/blob/main/seq-seq-pan_bedgraph_chrompos.py) which extracts the columns of the bedgrap file.
 The script also takes a chromosome position file which is able to generate cummulative chromosome positions.
 This is because seq-seq-pan generates the pan genome as a single string/chromosome when provided multiple chromosomes.

 </div>